grpc/grpc-go/Documentation/keepalive.md

 ## What about server side?

-Server has similiar `Time` and `Timeout` settings as client.
+Server has similar `Time` and `Timeout` settings as client.
 Server can also configure connection max-age.
 See [server parameters](https://godoc.org/google.golang.org/grpc/keepalive#ServerParameters) for details.